 Common User Issues With Grinder Discs

-- Discs can unexpectedly detach, risking injury.
+- Discs can detach without warning and cause injury.

 Troubleshooting Angle Grinder Disc Loosening Issues